martinharperlee/ewdevelopertest/README.md

 BEM - not strictly required for a small project but demonstrates knowledge of methodologies

 ### Tests:
-Jest - A simple set of unit testa for carousel counting logic
+Jest - A simple set of unit tests for carousel counting logic

 ## Project setup
 Installs dependencies, basic setup using parcel-bundler